Alonza0314/logger-go/README.md

 # logger-go

-This is a log tool for create info/error/warn/test/debug log.
+This is a log tool for create error/warn/info/debug/trace/test log.

 ## Usage

-### logger in STD_OUT
+### logger directly

 1. Import the logger-go package in your project.